Harold McQueen Jr.: Death row and appeals

 On June 13, 1997, weeks before McQueen's execution, Amnesty International published a list of concerns they had with McQueen's case and his representation at trial.
 The concerns largely mirrored arguments that McQueen had brought up in his own ultimately unsuccessful appeals to the Supreme Court of Kentucky and the U.S. Court of Appeals for the Sixth Circuit.
 Amnesty alleged that McQueen's co-defendant received superior representation from a private attorney Burnell's father, William Burnell, had hired.
 McQueen's court-appointed attorney, Jerome Fish, had practiced law since 1957 and only received $1,000 for representing his client, which Amnesty called "an insufficient figure to allow an attorney to conduct adequate preparations for trial."
 During an appeal court hearing in 1984, three years after McQueen was sentenced to death, his court-appointed attorney testified that he had never talked to McQueen's family "because they had a bad reputation in the community."
 He never presented evidence of McQueen's childhood neglect or childhood alcoholism as mitigating evidence, and he also never presented evidence that McQueen suffered from frontal lobe brain damage stemming from his long-term drug abuse that, in addition to his intoxication at the time of the murder, rendered him incapable of forming the intent to commit murder at the time of the crime.

 While on death row, McQueen became a devout Catholic.
-Three days prior to his execution, after accepting that he likely would not receive a pardon, McQueen agreed to deliver a 19-minute videotaped message titled "It Could Happen to You," in which he discussed his childhood and his downward spiral during his young adulthood; he also encouraged children to stay away from drugs.
+Three days prior to his execution, after accepting that his sentence would likely not be commuted by Kentucky Governor Paul Patton, McQueen agreed to deliver a 19-minute videotaped message titled "It Could Happen to You," in which he discussed his childhood and his downward spiral during his young adulthood; he also encouraged children to stay away from drugs.
 The video was released about a year after McQueen's execution.